TopHattOwl/basic_rogue/docs/AUTOLOADS.md

         - `is_tile_walkable(pos: Vector2i) -> bool`
             - checks if tile is walkable on zoomed in map
         - `is_in_bounds(pos: Vector2i) -> bool`
-            - checks ifa tile is inside zoomed in map
+            - checks if a tile is inside zoomed in map
     - ***Map loading***:

     - ***Transition***: